-If the focus of the department is the student, there are many ways to define the SMC BusAd brand for the students.
+If the focus of the department is the student, there are many ways to define the SMC BUSAD brand for the students.
 Having an effective website is a necessity.
-The website must hold valuable information, whether it be workshops students can attend, graduation requirements, general interest about majors, or showing the benefits of a business degree.
+The website must hold valuable information, whether it is workshops students can attend, graduation requirements, general interest about majors, or showing the benefits of a business degree.
 To some extent, the website needs to be interactive between the school and the student.
 Having interactions continues the personal relationships for which students attend Saint Mary’s in the first place.

 The main way for students to see the Department brand is through various media outlets, like YouTube.
 Videos of students doing presentations can show prospective students what life at Saint Mary’s is truly about.
 Offering videos of lectures would be beneficial; many students want to see value in their professors.
 Seeing professors in action could help attract students to the Department, as well as help current students to decide which professors would best suit their learning style.